Caninos: Writing and publishing

 According to Ojeda, the story was born out of the idea of a woman who kept her deceased father's dentures under her pillow and the strange relationship between the two.
 From that image, she started to put together the rest of the plot, which incorporated the analogy between father, dog, and teeth after introducing the character of Godzilla, the protagonist's pet.
-Ojeda wrote the story alongside her novel Mandíbula (2018) and her poetry book Historia de la leche (2019), works with which it shares some themes and symbols.
+Ojeda wrote the story alongside her novel Jawbone (2018) and her poetry book Historia de la leche (2019), works with which it shares some themes and symbols.
 The writing of Caninos also served as the creative trigger that led Ojeda to later write Las voladoras (2020).

 Caninos was published individually in 2017 by Ecuadorian independent publishing house Turbina.
 Months later, it appeared as part of the Bogotá39 2017 anthology under the title La dentadura de Papi.
 After realizing that the story fit with the themes of the collection, in 2020 Ojeda decided to include it in the book of short stories Las voladoras.